 As we’ve entered the third decade of the century, we’re all surrounded by technology.
 The world of pharmacy is no exception.
 Given the fast evolution of AI and robotics, the future pharmacy will likely be quite different from what we’re currently used to.
-In this piece, we discuss the exact technological developments for the pharmaceutical world.
-We will begin by discussing the future of retail pharmacy.
-Next, we will mention the evolvements for the clinical pharmacy of the future.
-Finally, we’ll help answer one of the hottest questions when it comes to AI in healthcare – namely, whether technology will ever substitute human expertise and work.
+In this piece, we discuss the exact technological developments in the pharmaceutical world.
+Whether you represent chain pharmacies, work in clinical research, patient education, or other clinical services within the health care ecosystem – this piece is for you.

-Let’s begin with a general overview of what the future pharmacy will look like.
+Let’s begin with a general overview of what the future pharmacy and patient care will look like.

 Will the pharmacy of the future have room for human staff?

-What will the future of pharmacy look like?
+What is the future of pharmacy in the next 10 years?

 Due to technological advancement and overcoming a pandemic, it seems like the future of pharmacy will look very different from what it is now.
-The healthcare industry has already started implementing robots, AI, and other automation tools to help streamline the various processes and to improve patient care.
+The health care industry has already started implementing robots, AI, and other automation tools to help streamline various processes and improve patient care.
 Even though the industry has started leaning more towards technological solutions, it still hasn’t become mainstream.
-The demand for self-service pharmacies also increased especially with the 2020 COVID crisis, which affected the lives of many people.
+The demand for self-service pharmacies also increased, especially with the 2020 COVID crisis, which affected the lives of many people.

 Precisely because of the increased use of technology, the human component will be even more important and crucial to excellent pharmacist-patient relationships.
 This means shifting the focus from filling prescriptions to interacting with patients and providing them with the full breadth of services that pharmacists are able to offer based on their individual educations.

-While not as well known as their other roles, pharmacists are able to provide health consultation services, as well as certain testing.
-Increasing the role that technology plays in everyday pharmacy services will allow pharmacists to step up to their full potential and roles in addressing their client’s needs.
+While not as well known as their other roles, pharmacists can provide health consultation services and certain testing.
+Increasing the role that technology plays in everyday pharmacy practice will allow pharmacists to step up to their full potential and roles in addressing their clients’ needs.
 Without this increased dedication to the patient, their experience could be greatly impacted.

 Read also: Software-as-a-Service or Service-as-a-Software?